Dyamez/tourApp/README.md

 ## Team Omega Ω

 ## cd/change directory/go into the /frontend folder, then from the VSCode terminal, run 'npm -i -y'.

+Same goes to modify the /backend folder.
-then you can nodemon or npm start to see the project.
+Then you can nodemon or npm start-dev to see the project.

 Issues:
 8/29